Playa Avellanas is a laid-back beachfront town in Guanacaste province in northwestern Costa Rica.

 Relax on the beach in the Costa Rican sunshine or take a long walk along the shore.
 Then, when hunger strikes or you need some liquid refreshment, pop over to

-Whilst you’re there be sure to say hello to Lolita the 400 kg pig that resides there.
-You’ll find her snoozing in her pen under the trees or sometimes cooling off in the shallows.
+Whilst you’re there be sure to say hello to Ave and Ana, the resident pigs – they are the successors to ‘Lolita’ the 400 kg pig, and her predecessor ‘Lola’ the bar’s namesake.
+You’ll find them snoozing in their pen under the trees or sometimes cooling off in the shallows.
 Lolita is the successor to ‘Lola’, the bar’s namesake, who is sadly no longer about.

-The biggest attraction of Playa Avellanas has to be it’s surf.
+The biggest attraction of Playa Avellanas, similar to Playa El Tunco in El Salvador, has to be it’s surf.
 With five surf spots and waves reaching over five metres high.
 It’s truly a surfers paradise, attracting surfers from all over the world.
 There are options for all levels, beginner, intermediate and expert surfers.

 Unfortunately I can’t make any personal surf school or surf spot recommendations, because neither Andy or I surf.
 Ask around though and someone will point you in the right direction.